Use code ESIMDB15 for 15% discount. Limited time only.

 Good esim and very good prices, thanks to esimdb and the discounts.
 It's very easy to find.

-Iceland offers more than 100 travel eSIM providers and more than 5,100 prepaid data plans.
-This extensive collection means there is a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+Iceland offers travelers access to over 100 travel eSIM providers and more than 5,300 prepaid data plans.
+The abundance of plans gives a wide variety of options, making it easy for visitors to find an eSIM that matches their data needs and usage patterns.

 Iceland's mobile network infrastructure is supported by three major Mobile Network Operators (MNOs):